Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing: The Proposed Method

 \end{small}

-It is worth noting that optimizing the depth estimation network guided by Eq.
+It is worth noting that optimizing the DE guided by Eq.
 (9) embodies an integrated optimization strategy of dual tasks.
-On the one hand, the depth estimation network ensures consistency between the estimated depth maps of dehazed images and their corresponding GTs, particularly in regions that exhibit suboptimal dehazing results.
-This promotes the depth estimation network to allocate increased attention to the regions where the dehazed image differs from the GT.
+On the one hand, the DE ensures consistency between the estimated depth maps of dehazed images and their corresponding GTs, particularly in regions that exhibit suboptimal dehazing results.
+This promotes the DE to allocate increased attention to the regions where the dehazed image differs from the GT.
 The difference is mainly from the residual haze in the dehazed image.
 Therefore, the optimization in Eq.
 (9) can improve the dehazing network's perceptiveness to the haze information in the hazy image.
 On the other hand, the constraint on hazy image depth estimation is introduced into the loss function in Eq.
-(9), which is equivalent to optimizing the depth estimation network via a dual-task strategy.
-As depicted in Figure \ref{Fig2}, this strategy can effectively mitigate the limitation of a single-task depth estimation network that may converge to a non-ideal local optimal solution, enhancing overall performance robustness.
+(9), which is equivalent to optimizing the DE via a dual-task strategy.
+As depicted in Figure \ref{Fig2}, this strategy can effectively mitigate the limitation of a single-task DE that may converge to a non-ideal local optimal solution, enhancing overall performance robustness.